Our Policies

 • The same timeframes apply to appeals.

-• The External Formal Communication Register is maintained by the Administration Manager The register can be used to identify trends, recurrent issues and undiscovered opportunities for improvement actions.
+• The External Formal Communication Register is maintained by the Executive Assistant The register can be used to identify trends, recurrent issues and undiscovered opportunities for improvement actions.

 • CGQ will provide information on its complaints and appeals to comply with the reporting requirements of the National Regulatory System for Community Housing (NRSCH).